Architect-devlord/divine-world-dev/README.md

 📧 devlord.thearchitect@gmail.com
 🔗 github.com/architect-devlord/divine-world-dev

 🔒 Note:
-This project is published anonymously and maintained privately.
+This project was published anonymously as a concept and is maintained privately.
 The author may go silent, but all rights and authorship remain reserved to:
 **Devlord the Architect / architect-devlord**

+Collaboration requests are welcome, but may not receive an immediate response.

+*Silence is not absence.
+The simulation continues.*

+– *Devlord the Architect*

 Updated README with feature list and license badge

 Added the note

+updated the note